A comprehensive guide to purchasing welding machines, to help you find the best model for your purposes.

 Every DIY enthusiast knows the importance of the art of welding.
 The welding machine is the main tool for hobby DIY, but it also has many applications in the professional field (i.g. in the automotive sector, workshops, body shops and much more).

-Whether it is for small domestic maintenance work or other tasks, the welder turn out to be essential when using metallic materials.
+Whether it is for small domestic maintenance work or other tasks, the welding machines turn out to be essential when using metallic materials.
 Obviously, the welding techniques to be adopted and the models of welders to be used vary according to one’s work requirements.
 Finding your way around the world of welding is no trivial matter, but with this purchasing guide to the best welding machine we will try to set you on a simple and clear path to the model best suited to your needs.
 First of all, it is necessary to clearly assess the purpose and frequency of use of our welding machine.

 1. Introduction